burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 5. Multidimensional Subscript Operator

 Another new feature in C++23 is that overloaded subscript operators can take any number of input parameters.
-A multidimensional subscript operator is particularly useful if your class models some higher-dimension data collection, such as a matrix.
+A multidimensional subscript operator is particularly useful if your class models some higher-dimensional data collection, such as a matrix.

 Example: